 Fire not your thing?
 Not enough time to Amazon Prime your torch?
 No sweat.
 You can crisp up that sweet bourbon glaze under the broiler.
 You’ll just need to remember to preheat the broiler while the ham is cooking.

 But if you’re ready to get a main dish on the table without having to even turn on the oven, you can do it in just minutes.
 Kick back, relax or run around getting all the other things on your list done.
-This Instant Pot Brown Sugar Bourbon Ham will just be one less of them.
+A bourbon brown sugar ham cooked pressure cooker style will just be one less of them.

 You’ll never make traditional ham again!
 Instant Pot Brown Sugar Bourbon Ham has a sweet, crunchy glaze and lots of sweet and warming flavors baked right in that takes just minutes to cook.